 This will be the last practitioner course we offer so book now to avoid disappointment.

 Why is the course taught in four day blocks?

 We have previously taught the course in a variety of different ways, and through our experience, we have found that the four day blocks are the most effective and supportive way of delivering the course.
-The Fridays are devoted to anatomy and function, Saturdays are all about assessment techniques, and Sundays are devoted to Amatsu correction techniques.
-Mondays are reserved for consolidating all the learning and practising the skills learned, allowing students to have a safe space to ask questions so they do not go home confused or unpracticed in techniques.
+The Fridays are devoted to anatomy and function, Saturdays are all about muscle testing, orthopaedic testing and Amatsu Soft Tissue Therapy assessment techniques and Sundays are devoted to Amatsu Soft Tissue Therapy correction techniques.
+Mondays are reserved for consolidating all the learning and practising the skills learned, allowing students to have a safe space to ask questions so they do not go home confused or unpractised in techniques.

 What is the average study time needed for homework practical and written?

 Most people under-estimate this.
 I recommend that you spend a minimum of 10 hours a week on your Amatsu studies.

 Distance learning in Anatomy & Physiology and Amatsu Theory is given, and homework is handed in every 4-5 weeks.
 This helps consolidate learning and helps to prepare for upcoming classes.
 Additionally case studies in the form of treatment protocols are completed each month.
 In the first year, 30 treatments are completed and marked, and in second year, a further 45 treatments are completed and marked.

 How can I find out more about Amatsu training?